tc39/proposal-temporal/docs/time.md

 A difference of two hours will become 7200 seconds when `largestUnit` is `"seconds"`, for example.
 However, a difference of 30 seconds will still be 30 seconds even if `largestUnit` is `"hours"`.

-The default largest unit in the result is hours.
+The default largest unit in the result is technically days, for consistency with other Temporal types' `difference` methods.
-Since this method never returns any duration longer than 12 hours, largest units of years, months, or days, are by definition ignored and treated as hours.
+However, since this method never returns any duration longer than 12 hours, largest units of years, months, or days, are by definition treated as hours.

 Usage example:
 ```javascript